garth-c/regression/README.md

 str(insurance)
 ```

-The output from skimr, which was used for the data quality asessment is below.
+The output from 'skimr', which was used for the data quality asessment, is below.
 There were no conerns with this data.

 <img width="673" alt="image" src="https://github.com/garth-c/regression/assets/138831938/ab4d11db-64f9-47ed-b32e-2d810fb40907">